 9. Instead of driving by yourself, opt for carpooling, walking or cycling.

 This might make you scratch your head, particularly if you’re a tradie or you rely on your transport to get to work – and that is absolutely fine.
 However, you can save on petrol from limiting the number of kilometres you drive outside of work hours.
 Walking, cycling, catching public transport or asking a mate who owes you a favour for a ride are all great ways to decrease these costs.

-If you can’t go without that sense of freedom you get from driving your own car, be sure to check out our handy fuel price comparison service.
+If you can’t go without that sense of freedom you get from driving your own car, be sure to check out our handy fuel price comparison service in the Simples app.
 All you need to do is punch in your postcode or location, and it’ll show you where with the cheapest petrol is in your area.